Swim the English Channel with our swimming challenge Swim22.

 Swim 22 miles - the distance of the Channel - in your local pool, in 12 weeks.

-Between 22 February and the 22 May, take on the swimming challenge of the year.
+Between now and 22 May, take on the swimming challenge of the year.
 Swim the equivalent of the English Channel in your local pool while getting sponsored for every length.
 You'll cover an incredible 22 miles at your own pace and in your own time.
 You will feel the swimming benefits, while developing healthy habits and fighting diabetes.

 Before you get your goggles on and set your fitbit, you’ll receive your Swim22 pack through the post.
 This will include swimming tips, how to get your fundraising started and, of course, one of our new Swim22 swimming hats.